TronFortyTwo/serval-ubuntu-touch/README.md

 You have to work on a Vivid container, as a OnTheRoad or Clickable one. inside the container you can start cloning this repo and using the build.sh executable.

-There are various step to get a .click package:
+There are various steps to get a .click package:
 1) Build serval-dna   --  ./build.sh build-dna
 2) Configure Servald   --  ./build.sh configure-dna
 3) Package it all   --  ./build.sh package